 Many potential antidotes to loneliness

-Fortunately, you can counteract loneliness in myriad ways, such as making time to give back, seeing the world, learning alongside others or relaxing with friends.
+Fortunately, you can counteract loneliness in myriad ways that generally fit such categories as making time to give back, seeing the world, learning alongside others or relaxing with friends.
 But no one solution can help people make social connections, especially since not everyone has the same financial resources, physical capabilities or circle of friends to rely on.

-In no particular order, here are 13 free or low-cost ways you can meet new people or connect with friends you’ve lost touch with.
+In no particular order, here are 13 free or low-cost ways that you can meet new people or reconnect with friends if you’ve lost touch.

 2. Take a trip.
 Where have you always wanted to go?
 Now may be the time to take that trip, budget and health permitting.